 Marine For Life Network (M4L) connects transitioning Marines and their family members to education resources, employment opportunities, and other Veterans services that aid in their career and life goals outside of military service.
-Join the Marine For Life Network.
+Connect to a Marine For Life Representative.

 Connections: M4L facilitates the connection of educational institutions, employers, and veteran organizations that have opportunities for Marines to Marines.
 Visit the “Resources” tabs below to review all these connection options.